shsamiei/HrManager/README.md

 HrManager is a  Django application that helps us to manage certain aspects of the HR (human resource) department of a company, it is not so detailed, but still, it does have useful features.

-#Installation
+# Installation

-To lunch this project, you can use below command to user docker\n docker-compose up --build
+To lunch this project, you can use below command to user docker
+> docker-compose up --build

 # Employee Fields :

-first name,
+* first name
-last name,
+* last name
-birth day,
+* birth day
-national_id,
+* national_id
-username
+* username
-passwords
+* passwords

 # End points :

-0) django-admin panel : first you need create super user through this endpoint ===>>> http://localhost:8000/admin
+0) django-admin panel : first, you need to create a super-user through the terminal and then login to Django-admin from this endpoint: http://localhost:8000/admin

-1) for accessing different parts of the project you need to be authenticated , so you can get your access token from this endpoint and then use it as a header request  :   access token ===>>> http://localhost:8000/auth/jwt/create
+1) for accessing different parts of the project you need to be authenticated , so you can get your access token of already created user from this endpoint and then use it as a header request  :   access token ===>>> http://localhost:8000/auth/jwt/create

 1) through this enpoint (only Hr_manager ) , submit email and automatically an email will be sent to the user, the email contain unique link which will be expire in 1 hour and the client could use it for the rest of hiring process.